Creamy and delicious are the two perfect words to explain this slow cooker custard recipe.

 - The foil prevents water from dripping into the custard and helps distribute heat evenly.

 - Placing a wire rack or similar into the slow cooker will keep the ramekins off direct heat.
 This method will help encourage a much more beautiful and consistent custard while preventing the bottom from burning.

 - If you need the custards to cook faster, try cooking them on high for the best results.
 You will need to reduce the cooking time by half.

 - Swap the milk for coconut milk if you want a coconut flavored custard instead.

 - Keep an eye on the custards as they will start to split if you cook them for too long.
 I suggest checking every ten minutes once the first hour of cooking is up.

-I hope that you enjoy this slow cooker custard recipe and that it becomes part of your list of favorite recipes.
-If you have any concerns, feedback or something else that you would like to say, then please feel free to leave a comment right below.
+I hope you enjoy this slow cooker custard and that it becomes part of the list of your favorite recipes.
+If you have any feedback, then please feel free to leave a comment right below.